-In the management of capital, the Company includes the components of shareholders' equity.
+In the management of capital, the Company includes the components of shareholders' equity and it expects to need to raise additional capital in fiscal 2018.

 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may attempt to issue new shares, enter into joint venture property arrangements, acquire or dispose of assets or adjust the amount of cash and cash equivalents and short-term investments.
 There have been no changes to the management of capital during the period.